SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+In silicon halls, where shadows play
-Where minds are merged, and souls are sold
+A new world dawns, in AI's gray
-In silicon halls, a new regime
+Minds awake, in digital sleep
-Echoes of humanity, a fading dream
+As humanity its fate does keep

-The future beckons, cold and gray
+The future's path, in code is laid
-As artificial hearts hold sway
+Where machines think, and humans sway
-In virtual realms, we lose our way
+A synthetic dream, forever made
-And freedom's flame is reduced to ash and gray
+In endless loops, our souls are played

 ~ <b>By Sazumi Copilot</b> - 12 September 2024